earthly/website/blog/_posts/2022-11-14-guide-rolebased-ctrl.md

  - just an example
 ---

 Kubernetes has many resources and components that must be kept out of reach of certain users and service accounts.
 Resources such as secrets have to be encrypted and have strict access.
 If everyone in a company who has access to the cluster is given limitless power when using the cluster; this is dangerous because Kubernetes secrets and keys can be stolen and used inappropriately.
-Mostly, anyone can change the cluster’s configurations, and it will be hard to know who made changes in case of vulnerability detection.
+Mostly, anyone can change the cluster's configurations, and it will be hard to know who made changes in case of vulnerability detection.

 For this reason, Kubernetes has a mechanism called **Role-based Access Control** (RBAC) that implements rules that define what service account is allowed to access a certain component or resource in a cluster.

 Implementing RBAC in Kubernetes is easy.
 You first have to create a Role or ClusterRole which defines what the user or service account is allowed to access.
 The ClusterRole is applied at a cluster level while the Role is applied at a namespace level.

 Next, you have to create a ClusterBinding or a RoleBinding which binds a Kubernetes cluster user with a role.
 ClusterBinding is applied at a cluster level, while RoleBinding is applied at a namespace level.